winsiderss/systeminformer/HACKING.md

 ## Building
-Process Hacker must be built using a Microsoft C compiler.
+System Informer must be built using a Microsoft C compiler.
 Do not attempt to use any other compiler or be prepared to spend a long time trying to fix things.
 The only tested IDE is Visual Studio 2015.

 The Windows SDK 10 must be installed.
-To create a XP-compatible driver, KProcessHacker must be built using WDK v7, not the latest WDK.
+To create a XP-compatible driver, KSystemInformer must be built using WDK v7, not the latest WDK.

 ## Conventions